This Country Is Telling Women Not To Wear Skirts For Their Own

 You are perfectly fine with nude monks in Vidhan Dabha but foreign women travellers in skirts is a cause of concern #MaheshSharma #Misogyny— Riya Mukherjee (@riyalovezu) August 29, 2016

-Sharma has also been criticized in the past for suggesting that a girls’ night out was “not part of Indian culture,” according to The Times of India.
+Sharma has also been criticised in the past for suggesting that a girls’ night out was “not part of Indian culture,” according to The Times of India.

 Advertisement